sudo-self/Rpi-shairport-sync/MOREINFO.md

 ##### max buffers
 The is the largest number of packets of audio in the queue to be processed in the last interval.
 ##### nominal fps
 This is the rate specified in the AirPlay stream itself.
-Only available for AirPlay 1 streams.
+AirPlay 1 only.
 ##### received fps
 This is the rate at which frames are received from the network averaged since the start of the play session.
-Only available for AirPlay 1.
+AirPlay 1 only.
 ##### output fps (r)
 Output rate measured relative to the computer system's clock since the start of the play session.
 See above for a discussion.
 ##### output fps (c)
 Output rate measured relative to the network-clock-disciplined computer system's clock since the start of the play session.
 See above for a discussion.
 ##### source drift ppm
 This is a measure of the difference between the source clock and Shairport Sync's clock expressed in parts per million.
 Only valid when 10 or more drift samples have been received.
-Only available for AirPlay 1.
+AirPlay 1 only.
 ##### drift samples
 This is the number drift samples have been accepted for calculating the source drift.
-Only available for AirPlay 1.
+AirPlay 1 only.
 #### Example
-The following example is of an AirPlay 2 Buffered Audio stream from a HomePod mini to a Raspberry Pi 3 equipped with a [Pimoroni Audio DAC SHIM (Line-Out)](https://shop.pimoroni.com/products/audio-dac-shim-line-out) with `log_verbosity` set to `1`.
+The following example is of an AirPlay 2 Buffered Audio Stream from a HomePod mini to a WiFi-connected Raspberry Pi 3 equipped with a Pimoroni "Audio DAC SHIM (Line-Out)" with `log_verbosity` set to `1`.

 ```
  sync error ms net sync ppm all sync ppm     packets min DAC queue min buffers max buffers output fps (r) output fps (c)